The major content headings are:

 Unit Official 50th Birthday

-With the "Official" 50th Birthday celebrated in August of each year, the 50th will be in 2007.
-The unit has celebrated its birthday on this date over the last 20 or so years.
+With the "Official" 50th Birthday celebrated in August of each year, the 50th was in 2007.
+The unit has celebrated its birthday on this date over the last 60 or so years.

 Current serving Offr/WO/SNCO clearly relate to and remember the birthday on 01 Aug.
 Since 1957 many changes have occurred with the Unit structure, employment and location.